SiddhantK002/Sales-Analytics/README.md

 - Evaluate employee performance and their contributions to sales.
 - Optimize shipping operations by analyzing shipper performance.
 - Understand supplier dynamics to improve supply chain efficiency.

+EDA Scenarios:

+15 EDA scenarios were solved using SQL to explore trends and patterns.
+The results were visualized in Excel to enhance understanding and communication of insights.

 Reports and Flow Diagram: